COIE-Club/cisco-ios-complete-guide/Cisco IOS Comprehensive Guide/01-Device-Basics/07-Basic-Show-Commands/README.md

 ![Topology Diagram](./topology.png)

-**Topology Description:**
+> **Topology Description:**
 This logical setup features a classic "Router-on-a-Stick" enterprise architecture.
 A Cisco ISR4331 Router connects to a centralized switch via an 802.1Q trunk.
-The switch segregates traffic into four distinct VLANs: IT (VLAN 10), HR (VLAN 20), SALES (VLAN 30), and MGMT (VLAN 100) with their respective subnets.
+The switch segregates traffic into four distinct VLANs: IT (VLAN 10), HR (VLAN 20), SALES (VLAN 30), ?and MGMT (VLAN 100) with their respective subnets.

 </div>